/Blog/Start your business/Clean Up in Business: How to Start a Laundry Business in South Africa

 In South Africa, laundry is a daily challenge.
 Not everyone owns a washing machine and even those who do often struggle with water shortages or load shedding.
 For many, sending clothes to a laundry service is easier and more reliable than doing it at home.

 This creates an opportunity for entrepreneurs who want to step in and solve a common problem.
 A laundry business works in townships where families may rely on handwashing, in suburbs where working parents are pressed for time and in cities where young professionals don’t have space to dry clothes in apartments.
-The need is everywhere and endless.
+The need exists across many communities and income levels, making laundry a reliable service in most areas.

-What makes it even more attractive is that laundry is not seasonal.
+What makes it attractive is that laundry is less seasonal than many other businesses.
 It isn’t tied to public holidays or trends so the ebbs and flows are less severe.
 People always need clean clothes, which means a steady flow of customers if you provide good service and keep your pricing fair.

 Step 1: Decide where to start your laundry business

 The first decision is where your laundry business will operate.
 If you’re searching for how to start a laundry business from home, it’s very possible.
-All you need is a reliable washing machine, space to iron and a safe spot to store laundry before handover.
+All you need is a reliable washing machine, space to iron and a safe spot to store laundry before handover, as long as local by-laws allow home-based businesses in your area.
 Customers can drop off and collect, or you can offer a simple delivery option in your area.

 If you have bigger plans, opening a shop-based laundromat may be the better choice.
 A shop gives you visibility in high-traffic areas, like student zones, complexes, or busy neighbourhood centres.
 With a larger space, you can handle more laundry at once and offer extra services like ironing or dry cleaning.